news

 What We Don’t Know Yet

-As the investigation into the fire continues, several key questions remain unanswered.
-The precise cause of the fire has not been determined, and investigators will need to conduct thorough examinations of the site, which may include the use of specialized equipment and dogs to search for potential ignition sources.
-Additionally, it is unclear whether the building will need to be demolished entirely or if any portion can be salvaged.
+As of now, several key details regarding the fire remain unclear.
+The exact cause of the fire has not been determined, and investigations are ongoing.
+Fire officials plan to conduct a thorough examination of the site, which may include the use of detection dogs to search for potential evidence.
+Additionally, it is uncertain whether the building will need to be demolished entirely or if any part of it can be salvaged.

 Source: This article is based on reporting from original source